ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/README.md

 ### Test files in another folder

-The test folder can be changed via the `folder` parameter, e.g.
+The test folder can be changed via the `examples` parameter, e.g.

-`npm test -- --folder=../ExamplesTest`
+`npm test -- --examples=../ExamplesTest`

 ### Implementation Guide Tests

 The tests can also be run against a series of folders laid out in a set way.
-This uses the `path` parameter, e.g.
+This uses the `source` parameter, e.g.

-`npm test -- --path='../NHSDigital-FHIR-ImplementationGuide/`
+`npm test -- --source='../NHSDigital-FHIR-ImplementationGuide/`

 This parameter with search for the following sub folders in the supplied path.